Samizo-AITL/openlane2-sram/docs/30_macro_sram.md

 endmodule
 ```

-Synthesis treats `sram` as an unresolved blackbox.
+No SRAM logic is inferred or synthesized.

 ---

-## OpenLane2 Configuration (JSON-Based)
+## ⚙️ OpenLane2 Configuration (JSON-Based)

 OpenLane2 Classic flow is driven by **JSON configuration files**.

-### Key Inputs
+### Key Integration Points

-- Verilog sources include the blackbox
+- Verilog sources include the SRAM blackbox
-- LEF and GDS are passed to OpenROAD
+- LEF and GDS files are passed to OpenROAD
-- No YAML macro sections are used
+- No YAML-based macro sections are used

-Example (conceptual):
+Conceptual example:

 ```json
 {